-Four weekly joint environmental site audits were carried out on 26th June, 3rd, 10th, 17th and 24th July 2007, with the Engineer and Contractor's representatives.
-A monthly joint environmental site audit was carried out on 10th July 2007 by the Contractor's Representative, ET's representative and Independent Environmental Checker (IEC).
+Four weekly joint environmental site audits were carried out on 31st August, 5th, 11th and 18th September 2007 with the Engineer and the Contractor's representatives.
+A monthly joint environmental site audit was carried out on 18th September 2007 by the Engineer, the Contractor's Representative and the Independent Environmental Checker (IEC).